Saluki: The Graceful Hound of Ancient Origins

 Breed History

 The Saluki's history is a captivating journey that spans thousands of years.
 This breed's origins can be traced to ancient Mesopotamia, a region that encompasses modern-day Iraq and parts of Iran.
 It is believed to be one of the oldest breeds in existence, with historical artefacts dating back over 7,000 years featuring Saluki-like dogs.
-These artefacts include pottery, carvings, and even mummified remains, highlighting the breed's significance to ancient civilizations.
+These artefacts include pottery, carvings, and even mummified remains, highlighting the breed's significance to ancient civilisations.

 The Saluki's name itself has evolved over time.
 It is often called "Saluqi" in some regions and "Tazi" in others.
 Throughout history, the breed has been favoured by various cultures and has been employed for hunting purposes, particularly in chasing down swift game like gazelles and hares.
 Salukis were cherished possessions of the Pharaohs in Egypt, often depicted in hieroglyphics and found in royal tombs.